myLikes2/mylikes.github.io/README.md

  2nd September
  - Services JSON Updated.
 Ready to Go Live
+ - OG for All Pages
+ - Telegram Popup Transition
+ - SASS Implementation for Popup

 ## Upcoming
- - OG for all Pages
  - Call Action on each Service

 ## Bugs Fixed